Home » Can We Teach All Children to Read and Spell?

 ”As a competent reader becomes more fluent, their automaticity masks their dependence on phonics.”

 (Monique Nowers.
-Twitter)
+Twitter/X)

 ”The ability to sound out words is, in fact, a major underpinning that allows rapid recognition of words.
 (This recognition is so fast that some people mistakenly believe it is happening “by sight.”).”